auth.user

 The auth.user namespace provides methods for managing users.
 All methods require a Convex context (ctx) as the first argument.

-In normal app code, prefer auth.ctx() / ctx.auth.userId for the current signed-in user.
-Raw mixed-auth HTTP handlers should use auth.http.context(...).
+For native identity claims already available on the JWT, prefer ctx.auth.getUserIdentity().
+In normal app code, prefer auth.ctx() / ctx.auth.userId when you also want the current user document or authorization state.
+Raw mixed-auth HTTP handlers should use auth.request.context(...).

 The ctx.auth examples on this page assume you created auth-aware builders such as authQuery, authMutation, or authAction with auth.ctx() in convex/functions.ts.